ybur-yug/numbers-in-js-were-confusing-me/READMENEW.md

 Here, we will examine the `Number` primitive.

 ### A Starting Dive
-The official ECMAScript 2016 specification says this in its definitions:
+The official ECMAScript 2016 specification says this in its definitions about `Primitive` type values:

 > 4.3.2 primitive value